 - This is a common phenomenon.
-Supply voltage goes down resulting in reducing speeds of fans, motors, machines etc. Again it comes and stabilizes the condition.
+Supply voltage goes down resulting in reduced speeds of fans, motors, machines, etc. Again it comes and stabilizes the condition.

-- Such voltage fluctuation, if on higher side, may blow fuses or protection and if on lower side, reduces the productivity or effect of equipment.
+- Such voltage fluctuation, if on the higher side, may blow fuses or protection, and if on the lower side, reduces the productivity or effect of equipment.

-- Automatic voltage regulator or voltage stabilizer either built-in with the equipment or external are readily available.
+- Automatic voltage regulators or voltage stabilizers either built-in with the equipment or external are readily available.

 - Voltage fluctuation on either side is harmful.
-It accelerate or decelerate speed of machine.
+It accelerates or decelerates the speed of the machine.

 Hazards arising out of ‘borrowed’ neutrals:

-- Hazard arises when there is a discontinuity in the neutral path.
+- The hazard arises when there is a discontinuity in the neutral path.
 Therefore no disconnecting devices should be installed in the common neutral.
 In no case, the earth or buried metallic piping system should be used as the only path for the return of normal load current.

 Lock out and tag out: